onqtam/headjack/src/motivation/motivation.md

 # Motivation (why)

 The web is broken on many fronts - this chapter explores many problematic aspects and how they can be either improved or even completely solved.
-Furthermore, Headjack's paradigm is an architectural reset of the web & opens doors to things which weren't even conceivable before.
+Headjack's paradigm is an architectural reset of the web & opens doors to things which weren't possible before.

 1. [Problems with the current web](../motivation/problems.md)
 1. [Benefits of this approach](../motivation/benefits.md)